RyotaUshio/obsidian-pdf-plus/README.md

 - **Highlight backlinks**: In the PDF viewer, any referenced text will be highlighted for easy identification.
 Additionally, when you hover over the highlighted text, a popover will appear, displaying the corresponding backlink.

 This feature enriches Obsidian as a stand-alone PDf annotation tool.
-I recommend the core [Backlinks](https://help.obsidian.md/Plugins/Backlinks) plugin & the [Better Search View](https://github.com/ivan-lednev/better-search-views) plugin together with this plugin.
+I recommend combining the core [Backlinks](https://help.obsidian.md/Plugins/Backlinks) plugin & the [Better Search View](https://github.com/ivan-lednev/better-search-views) plugin together with this plugin.

 ### Opening links to PDF files